Thank you for your interest in the University of California, San Francisco School of Medicine.

 If you have received an invitation for an interview at UCSF, congratulations!
-We hope you will choose to visit the campus and learn more about the medical school.
 The interview process gives us an excellent opportunity to get to know you better, while it offers you a chance to interview us, ask questions, and meet current students, staff and faculty.

 What to do

-- If you have been been invited to interview at UCSF, your invitation will include instructions for scheduling your interview.
-Should you have any questions, please call the Admissions Office at 415-476-4044, Monday-Friday, 8:00 am - 5:00 pm.
+If you have been invited to interview at UCSF, your invitation will include instructions for scheduling your interview.
+Should you have any questions, please email [email protected]

 Interview Day Schedule

-We will give you specific information about your interview times and locations and other pertinent information about your interview day.
+We will give you specific information about your interview times and other pertinent information on your interview day.

-Whenever possible, interviewees are granted two interviews.
+Whenever possible, applicants are scheduled for two interviews.
 The average interview lasts 40 minutes but varies according to individual interviewers and applicants.
 Interviews are conducted without prior review of your file.
 This means that the interviewers do not have any information about your past performance or activities.
-At least one interviewer will be a member of our faculty, and the other may or may not be a medical student.
-Since medical school commitments preclude student interviews for all applicants, other opportunities are provided for you to meet and talk with medical students.
+At least one interviewer will be a member of our faculty and the other may be a medical student.

 To learn more about student associations and groups at UCSF, please visit the following Web sites: